duanemcguire/duaneblog/content/blog/sawstop-meets-duanes-shop.md

 img: /images/shop/sawstop/2021-03-03-09.52.53.jpg
 ---

 Celebrating my 69th birthday a bit early, I acquired a new Sawstop tablesaw.
 The Sawstop is known for its safety features.
-In particular, it has the ability to stop within a few micro seconds after contact with skin!
+In particular, it has the ability to stop within a few millliseconds after contact with skin!
 I've been aware of the technology for many years, and I've been operating tablesaws for 50 years without loss of blood, but somehow as a new decade approaches I thought it was the right time.

 This is a quick demo of the technology from Sawstop: